If you do not find an answer to your question below, click here to contact us.

 Yes.
 You may ask to speak at the Fairness Hearing.
 To do so, you must send a letter saying that it is your “Notice of Intention to Appear in In re: PVC Pipe Antitrust Litigation, Case No. 1:24-cv-07639 (N.D.
 Ill.).”
 Be sure to include your name, current mailing address, telephone number, and signature.

-Your Notice of Intention to Appear must be postmarked by April 9, 2026, and it must be sent to the Clerk of the Court, NCSP Settlement Class Counsel, and counsel for OPIS.
+Your Notice of Intention to Appear must be postmarked by August 7, 2026, and it must be sent to the Clerk of the Court, NCSP Settlement Class Counsel, and counsel for the Atkore Defendants and the Northern Pipe and Vinyltech Defendants.

 The address for the Clerk of the Court is: